EricPhifer/uof-gatsby/content/blog/end-times-rapture-or-tribulation-for-the-church.md

 ---
-title: 'End Times: Rapture or Tribulation for the Church?'
+title: "End Times: Rapture or Tribulation for the Church?"
-date: '2020-05-29T06:00:00+00:00'
+date: "2020-05-29T06:00:00+00:00"
 status: publish
-permalink: /end-times-rapture-or-tribulation-for-the-church
+slug: /end-times-rapture-or-tribulation-for-the-church
-author: uofadmin
+author: Eric Phifer
-excerpt: ''
+excerpt: ""
 type: post
 id: 343
 category:
-    - 'The End'
+  - "The End"
 tag:
-    - 'end times'
+  - "end times"
   - rapture
-    - 'the end'
+  - "the end"
   - tribulation
 post_format: []
 ---

 ### Rapture Historically – New or Old

 When did the doctrine of the rapture originate?
 Was it the first Apostles or much later?
 What did they support for timing?
 Before the tribulation?
 After?
 During?